Hon. Lord Alan Hyde Gardner, 2nd Baron

 The Hero subsequently led the line at the Battle of Finisterre on 22 July 1805, with Gardner earning praise for tacking without authorisation from Vice-Admiral Sir Robert Calder, who was unable to observe the movements of the French line due to a heavy fog.
 During the battle the Hero suffered casualties of one man killed and four wounded.
 On 15 August Gardner returned to Portsmouth with the intelligence that the combined allied fleet had entered Ferrol, and once the Hero put to sea again she was attached to the Channel Fleet.

 In December 1805 Gardner was called to testify at the court martial of Vice-Admiral Calder, which investigated that officer’s conduct at the Battle of Finisterre, and in January the Hero formed part of Vice-Admiral Sir John Borlase Warren’s force that was sent in search of the French squadrons under the command of Vice-Admiral Leissègues and Rear-Admiral Willaumez.
-He thereafter remained in the Hero until May 1807, in which month he was presented to the King prior to a brief spell aboard the Ville de Paris 110 in the Channel fleet as flag captain to his father.
+He thereafter remained in the Hero until May 1807, in which month he was presented to the King prior to a brief spell aboard the Ville de Paris 110, Captain William Bedford, in the Channel fleet as captain of the fleet to his father.

 Gardner was promoted rear-admiral on 28 April 1808, and on 1 June was again presented to the King prior to hoisting his flag on 15 June in the Downs aboard the Bellerophon 74, Captain Samuel Warren.
 Departing on a cruise off Flushing under Vice-Admiral Russell, he returned to Deal on 6 August before departing once more for Flushing two weeks later, this being a pattern that was repeated several time during the rest of the year when he had the command of a half-dozen or so sail of the line.